 Tourism has been identified as one of the prime sectors in international travels significantly contributing to the revenue earnings of many developing countries.
 To narrate the history of sustainable tourism, the outcome of the Rio +20 Summit held in 2012 deserve special mention.
 The United Nations Conference on Sustainable Development pledged in encouraging promoting sustainable tourism developing other niche segments of cultural and eco-tourism.

 History of sustainable tourism:

-There is certainly a trend of tourists following this route to contributing to nature’s conservation with devotion and enthusiasm.
+There is certainly a trend of tourists following environment-friendly practices contributing to nature’s conservation with devotion and enthusiasm.
 In the olden days, travel from one country to another across the borders were tedious, dangerous with full of uncertainties.
 Religious pilgrimage, trade and conquest of the enemy territory were the driving factors.
-Gradually with the passage of time there had been development in roads, waterways and other transportation infrastructure.
+Gradually, with the passage of time there had been development in roads, waterways and other transportation infrastructure.

 Rapid industrialization brought money to the hands of people encouraging them to undertake voyages across long distances with a warning signal beeping in the back of their minds that industrial boom can devastate nature’s balance.

 The impact of World War II had been a landmark for sustainable tourism with the necessity to rebuild the infrastructure and ravaged land forms, buildings and monuments cleansing the environment of the venom that had been spewed by evil effects of war harming the environment beyond repair.